azofeifa/pyD3/README.md

 LBL 	= "ABCDEFGHIJKLMNOP"
 ax.set_xticklabels([ LBL[i%10] for i in range(D.shape[0]) ])
 '''
-  do we want to display then
+  do we want to display them
 '''
 ax.set_show_labels(var=True)
 '''